I haven’t posted a road trip story in a little bit, so today I wanted to share my adventure of finding a cemetery via railroad tracks!

 After we explored a little bit, we tried to find the Spragge Catholic cemetery.
 According to my friend’s research, it should have been very close to where we were.
-We branched out a little, exploring the oddly well-kept lawn that snaked in between the clumps of trees.
+We branched out a little, exploring the oddly well-kept lawn that snaked in between clumps of trees.
 We were nervous about getting too close to the house or going in full view of it.
-After a little more wandering we decided to turn back and reunite with my fiancé, who was patiently waiting in the car.
+After a little more wandering, with no luck, we decided to turn back and reunite with my fiancé, who was patiently waiting in the car.

 We were very happy to have at least found one of the cemeteries, and we vowed to do a little more digging and return in the future to find the elusive cemetery.
-It was still a fun adventure after all.
-Exploring is half of the fun!
+It was still a fun adventure, after all exploring is half the fun.

 I also had another person reach out about these cemeteries.
 They have turned out to be pretty popular locations.
-This time, though he was searching for the location of the Spragge Protestant cemetery.
+This time, the person who reached out was searching for the location of the Spragge Protestant cemetery.
 He had visited the Spragge Catholic cemetery but did not find the other.
-We exchanged information, and I shared everything I knew about the one I had visited.
-I now have the exact coordinates of the Spragge Catholic cemetery and the contact information of the property owners.
+We exchanged information.
+I shared everything I knew about the one I had visited.
+In return, he shared the exact coordinates of the Spragge Catholic cemetery and the contact information of the property owners.
 If we had searched closer to the water’s edge when we were there, we would have found it.
 So close!

 I’m still a little confused about the stories that the folks at the diner told us, about the owners brandishing shotguns.
 From what I heard from both people who reached out, the owners seem very kind and willing to allow visitors into the cemetery.
-Although one had heard about access issues.
+Although one had also heard about the access issues.
 Were there issues at one time?
 A misunderstanding maybe?
-Or maybe some locals trying to scare away visitors?
-That mystery remains…
+Or maybe it was just some locals trying to scare away visitors?
+That mystery still remains…

 Armed with all this new information, I will have to make another trip out to Spragge to visit the elusive Catholic cemetery.
 I love how this little adventure turned out because it showcases how interesting cemeteries can be.
 Cemetery mysteries are very much a part of the fun, and the fact that the cemetery community is so willing to share information and come together to solve these little mysteries is heartwarming.

 Have you ever visited the cemeteries in Spragge?
 Do you have a cemetery mystery you would like to share?
-I would love to hear about it in the comments.
+I would love to read about it in the comments.